Token OPS

 Learn about TAC token operations.

-TAC accommodates two distinct categories of tokens in its ecosystem.
-The first category consists of Native TAC-originated tokens, which includes liquidity provider tokens and tokens emitted by dApps.
-While these tokens are expected to follow the ERC20 standard, this isn’t directly enforced at the protocol level.
-The second category comprises tokens bridged from TON, which operate under CCL control on the TAC side and are guaranteed to be ERC20-compliant.
-These bridged tokens typically maintain 9 decimals rather than the standard 18.
+TAC’s EVM Layer is a permissionless layer 1 and it supports Native TAC-originated tokens, which includes liquidity provider tokens and tokens emitted by dApps, while these tokens are expected to follow the ERC20 standard, this isn’t directly enforced at the protocol level, and tokens bridged from TON, which operate under TON Adapter on the TAC side and are guaranteed to be ERC20-compliant.
+These tokens typically maintain 9 decimals.

 Token Implementation Requirements